Average Net Worth by Age in America: The Complete Data

 | 75+ | $64,100 | $335,600 | $1,000,000 | $2,700,000 |

-Some things stand out in this data.
-At the 25th percentile, even households in their 40s and 50s have remarkably little net worth, under $25,000.
-This means one in four American households at peak earning age has almost no financial cushion.
+What jumps out: even at ages 40-59, the 25th percentile is under $25,000.
+One in four American households at peak earning age has almost no financial cushion.
 Meanwhile, the jump from the 75th to the 90th percentile is often larger than the jump from the 25th to the 75th, illustrating how wealth accelerates at higher levels.

 To see where you fall, calculate your net worth with the Net Worth Calculator and compare against your age group in the table above.